 Odd Wisconsin Archive

-Summer is blazing in full force, and those winter days when it seems like one's breath could freeze in the air, fall to the ground, and shatter are just a vague memory.
-But summer, too, has its unpleasantness, notwithstanding this description from a popular 19th-century emigrant handbook: "...
-Summer seems to burst at once upon us, and when it comes, the full and gorgeous foliage of the woods, and the exuberant luxuriance of the fields, give an idea of abundance and fertility which is delightful... the sun-sets in the State of Wisconsin, surpass even those of Italy and Greece."
+The start of summer has been hot, wet, and sunny all at the same time.
+Wisconsin is a riot of plants bursting up from fertile ground and brimming streams pressing their banks.
+As a popular 19th-century emigrant handbook put it, "Summer seems to burst at once upon us, and when it comes, the full and gorgeous foliage of the woods, and the exuberant luxuriance of the fields, give an idea of abundance and fertility which is delightful... the sun-sets in the State of Wisconsin surpass even those of Italy and Greece."

-Intense summer heat also preceded the famous Peshtigo Fire, according to one witness: "In the year 1871 but little snow and rain had fallen and there had been an unusual drought.
+Intense summer heat also preceded the famous Peshtigo Fire: "In the year 1871 but little snow and rain had fallen and there had been an unusual drought.
 Forest fires had raged in many localities in August and September.
 The heat was oppressive and the smoke so dense that vision in broad daylight was seriously obscured on the waters of Green Bay.
 In full day-time mariners were compelled to resort to the compass to find their way into port.
 Flakes of black and white ashes and cinders fell in the streets of the city of Green Bay."
 [Wisconsin Historical Collections XIII: 389]

-:: Posted in Curiosities on July 5, 2006
+:: Posted in Curiosities on June 25, 2013